-Supplies and Materials increase due to enrollment growth.
-This increase was lessened by other decreases in Supplies and Materials because of efforts to constrain the budget request in light of funding challenges.
+Supplies and Materials increase due to enrollment growth and Elementary School #42 opening in FY 2019.
+This increase was lessened by other decreases in Supplies and Materials because of efforts to constrain the budget request in light of budget challenges.